parrt/msds501/notes/data-in-memory.md

 ### Dictionary

 If we arrange two lists side-by-side and kind of glue them together, we get a **dictionary**.
-Dictionaries map one value to another, just like a dictionary in the real world that maps a word to a definition.
-Here is a sample dictionary that maps movie title to the year it was nominated for an Oscar award:
+Dictionaries map one value to another, just like a dictionary in the real world maps a word to a definition.
+Here is a sample dictionary that maps a movie title to the year it was nominated for an Oscar award:

 <img src=images/dict.png width=220>